Henry Wallis: Life

 There may have been more examples of Chatterton as it was popular and when Wallis had to pay the rent he would paint another version.
 He once said that dead poets are more saleable than dead labourers (referring to The Stonebreaker, his next major work).
 The Stonebreaker (1857, exhibited in 1858) consolidated his reputation as a true Pre-Raphaelite.
 In total, he showed 35 exhibits at the RA, but later in life developed a greater interest in watercolour painting.
 He was elected a full member of the RWS (Royal Watercolour Society) in 1878 and exhibited over 80 watercolours at the society.

 The model for his acclaimed The Death of Chatterton was the young George Meredith, whose first wife Mary Ellen would later run off with Wallis.

 Wallis's method of painting, especially in the early years of his career, and in particular on "Death of Chatterton", was to do the initial sketch, saturate it in water, use a grey tint to block in the shade, put on the colour and allow it to dry.
 When firm, he would use a hair pencil to add in the details, for which he is so renowned.
 For the light, he would touch the area in question with water and then rub it with a piece of bread.
 His studio during these years was in Chelsea, a very bohemian and out of the way part of London at the time.

-He died, almost blind, at 1 Walpole Road, Croydon, on 20 December 1916.
+He died, aged 86 and almost blind, at 1 Walpole Road, Croydon, on 20 December 1916.
+He was buried on the eastern side of Highgate Cemetery.